jepugs/fn-cl-early/README.md

 At the moment, the core language specification is very unstable and not fully documented.
 Version 0 will be released once the core language is stable and fully realized via an unoptimized tree-walking interpreter.
-The version 0 release series will focus on improving the performance and error reporting of the tree-walking while expanding the standard library.
+The version 0 release series will focus on improving the performance and error reporting of the interpreter while expanding the standard library.
+Breaking changes to the core language will continue to happen during this release series.

 A version 1.0 release is far away down the line, and will involve writing a high-performance VM in C++.